wagtail/wagtail/docs/topics/streamfield.rst

 Custom block types
 ------------------

-If you need to implement a custom UI, or handle a datatype that is not provided by Wagtail's built-in block types (and cannot built up as a structure of existing fields), it is possible to define your own custom block types.
+If you need to implement a custom UI, or handle a datatype that is not provided by Wagtail's built-in block types (and cannot be built up as a structure of existing fields), it is possible to define your own custom block types.
 For further guidance, refer to the source code of Wagtail's built-in block classes.

 For block types that simply wrap an existing Django form field, Wagtail provides an abstract class ``wagtail.core.blocks.FieldBlock`` as a helper.
 Subclasses just need to set a ``field`` property that returns the form field object: